Rain

 “You need the wintzal now.”

-“In ancient times,” adds Niyta, each master had a wintzal.”
+“In ancient times,” adds Niyta, “every master had a mind wall for protection.”

-“The mind weavers were needed, but widely feared.”
+“The Mind Weavers were needed, but widely feared, and for good reason.”

-“And many masters believed that the mind weaver can penetrate the wall that she builds.
+“And many masters believed that the Mind Weaver can penetrate the wall she builds.

 “When the war came, the masters on both sides began to imagine enemies everywhere.”